“What was the problem with my boys, anyway?”

-“Mushrooms have no sleeves to begin with,” Andrey shrugged.
-“Each base sent two representatives mostly, it won’t harm their defense.
+“Mushrooms have no sleeves,” Andrey shrugged.
+“Each base sent two representatives mostly so that it won’t harm their defense.
 Well, unless you count the one above us.”

 “Seventy percent of personnel were allowed to enjoy themselves.
 Of course, they ought to be on a high alert.
 I bet they get drunk by midnight, if not sooner.
 You know Colonel fancies having a good company around.”

-“Don’t worry; we’ve obtained a special permission from the minister.
-Colonel personally guaranteed that nothing stressful will happen during summit.”
+“Don’t worry; we’ve obtained special permission from the minister.
+Colonel personally guaranteed that nothing stressful will happen during the summit.”

 “He’s got an excellent intel.”